zzz-client/zzz/docs/interfaces.md

 # Interface Definition

-Here is a full list of features an interface needs to suply:
+Here is a full list of features an interface needs to supply:

 1. Specify Context
 2. CRUD